-The polishing began in 1769 by three writers: Wellins Calcutt and William Hutchinson, in 1769, and William Preston in 1772, but Preston towered over the others.
+The polishing began in 1769 by three writers Wellins Calcutt and William Hutchinson, in 1769, and William Preston in 1772, but Preston towered over the others.
 He was the great expounder of Freemasonry and its symbolism, a born teacher, constantly writing and improving on his work.
-Around 1800, the ritual and the lectures (which were the original catechisms, now expanded and explained in beautiful detail) were all at their shining best.
-And then with typical English carelessness, we spoilt it.
+Around 1800, the ritual and the Lectures (which were the original catechisms, now expanded and explained in beautiful detail) were all at their shining best.
+And then with typical English carelessness, we spoiled it.

-You may know, brethren that from 1751 up to 1813, we had two rival Grand Lodges in England (the original, founded in 1717, and the rival Grand Lodge, known as the "Antients," founded in 1751) and they hated each other with truly masonic zeal.
+You know, Brethren, that from 1751 up to 1813, we had two rival Grand Lodges in England (the original, founded in 1717, and the rival Grand Lodge, known as the 'Antients', founded in 1751) and they hated each other with truly Masonic zeal.
 Their differences were mainly in minor matters of ritual and in their views on Installation and the Royal Arch.
-The bitterness continued until 1809 when the first steps were taken towards a reconciliation and a much-desired union of the rivals.
+The bitterness continued until 1809 when the first steps were taken towards a reconciliation and a much desired union of the rivals.

-In 1809, the original Grand Lodge, the "Moderns," restored the reversed words to their original places, and the Lodge of Promulgation was formed to vet the ritual and bring it to a form that would be satisfactory to both sides.
+In 1809, the original Grand Lodge, the 'Moderns', ordered the necessary revisions, and the Lodge of Promulgation was formed to vet the ritual and bring it to a form that would be satisfactory to both sides.
 That had to be done, or we would still have had two Grand Lodges to this day!
-They did an excellent job, but a great deal of material was discarded and it is fair to say that they threw away the baby with the bath-water.
-The beehive, the hour-glass, the scythe, the pot of incense etc., which were in our tracing-boards in the early nineteenth century have disappeared.
+They did an excellent job, and many changes were made in ritual and procedural matters; but a great deal of material was discarded, and it might be fair to say that they threw away the baby with the bath water.
+The Beehive, the Hour glass, the Scythe, the Pot of Incense etc, which were in our Tracing Boards in the early nineteenth century have disappeared.
 We have to be thankful indeed for the splendid material they left behind.